abdraff/Predict-Price-of-House/README.md

 # Predict-Price-of-House
 with linier regression

-Open it with Google Collab
+Open it with Google Collab then import csv file